Content Marketing 11 min read

-Choosing the Right Influencers: 9 Metrics You Should Consider
+Choosing Brand Influencers: 9 Metrics You Should Consider

 - Propelrr Contributor

-Influencer marketing has evolved so rapidly and has permanently shifted how we do social media marketing so much that it is not just a ‘nice to have’ strategy anymore.
-That said, this tactic and choosing the right influencer has become a critical aspect of your brand’s overall marketing efforts.
+Influencer marketing has evolved so rapidly and has permanently shifted how we do social media marketing.
+Now, it is not just “nice to have” a strategy anymore but an important bridge for connecting your brands with customers.

 Metrics that matter in choosing an influencer